Fetching primary parquet sources and computing exhibits.

 Policy read and open questions

-- Policy-stringency regressor (TODO).
+Policy-stringency regressor (pending).
 Adding Hale et al. (2021) OxCGRT containment-and-health peak-2020/2021 exposure would test whether harsher lockdowns permanently dented export capacity or merely delayed the rebound.
 Not yet loaded into the workbench.

 References